 This is one of the most common travel frustrations, so it may be one of the more beneficial types of travel coverage.

-Not all travel insurance companies sell cruise coverage, and policy details may vary by state.
+Nevertheless, not all travel insurance companies sell cruise coverage, and policy details may vary by state.
+For more information, read our article on the best cruise travel insurance.

 How to Determine how much Travel Insurance Coverage You need